Drug use: Prescribing for drug use

 The Quarterly OST Patient Estimates shown in Tab 1 are based on patients’ local authority of residence and include totals for groups of local authorities which correspond to NHS Board areas.
 These estimates are based on the number of unique Community Health Index (CHI) numbers captured from named community prescriptions from Prescribing Information System (PIS) data for relevant medications at any time within 12 months of each financial year quarter.
 The purpose of publishing these quarterly updates is to provide regular and frequent surveillance of trends in the numbers of people prescribed OST.

 It is recognised that some long-acting buprenorphine treatments administered in community settings are prescribed via hospital stock order forms (captured in the Hospital Medicines Utilisation Database (HMUD)) and do not include patient details.
-It is therefore not possible to provide an estimate of the number of patients prescribed injectable buprenorphine via this route by counting numbers of unique CHI numbers.
+It is therefore not possible to provide an estimate of the number of patients prescribed injectable buprenorphine via this route by counting unique CHI numbers.
 After discussion with specialist Pharmacists, a new combined OST estimate has been developed which includes patients prescribed injectable buprenorphine via hospital stock order.

 In Tab 2, for each rolling-12-month period and NHS Board of residence: